-You may need to configure your agency users to use their PIV credentials with Firefox to log into web applications.
-This can be tricky because Firefox supports a protocol (PKCS #11) that is not always natively supported by operating systems or the default drivers on operating systems.
+You may need to configure Firefox to enable your agency users to log into web applications using their PIV credentials.
+This can be tricky because Firefox supports a protocol (PKCS #11) that is not always natively supported by operating systems or OS default drivers.

-This guide will help you configure Firefox for your users using an open source software package.
+This guide will help you to configure Firefox by using an open source software package.
 In addition to open source solutions, commercial software may be used.

 You are interested in learning more?
 Search for PKCS #11 for other resources available.

 Install and Test OpenSC

 OpenSC will enable a user’s PIV credential to work with Firefox and some signing and encryption applications.

 First, you will need to install and test OpenSC.
 OpenSC has installers for multiple operating systems, including Windows, macOS, and Linux flavors.
 The installers can be downloaded directly from GitHub and the OpenSC wiki:

 When installing OpenSC, you need to consider some items that are specific for the U.S. Government:

 - You will need to download and install either the 64-bit or 32-bit version of OpenSC, depending on the OS.

 - You do not need to install the full packages for OpenSC.